elasticio/elasticio.github.io/content/_components/rest-api/attachments.md

 ## Attachments

-With the REST API component, you can send binary data as attachment.
+With the *REST API component*, you can send binary data as attachment.
 You just need to choose `multipart/form-data` Content type and attachments from the input message will be included to the request payload automatically.

-REST API component automatically load binary data to attachments with next content types in response headers:
+*REST API component* automatically load binary data to attachments with next content types in response headers:

 *   `image/*`